kopischke/alfred-pushdial/README.md

 ## Contributing

-1. fork the repo
+1. fork the repo (bonus points for creating a feature branch)
 2. commit you changes
-3. make sure you haven’t broken anything (better: write some tests!)
+3. make sure you haven’t broken anything (even better: write some tests!)
 4. submit a pull request

 [alfred]:           http://www.alfredapp.com